RishiNandha/Open-Arignan/README.md

 - A conversation history JSON
 - A session ID

-KV Cache is managed by vLLM, and is reset either with a timeout, with a soft token limit or upon a session reset.
+KV Cache reset behavior is currently represented in session metadata and is reset either with a timeout, with a soft token limit or upon a session reset.

 Active context is maintained in a JSON while the session is active.
 This can be saved by the user with a command.
 A user can also load another JSON as the context.